KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit also has a ``SystemKeyboard`` view that mimics the native iOS keyboard and can be customized & styled to great extent.
 Much of the views in the SDK are not used directly when you use a system keyboard.

-👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features.
-Information about these features can be found at the end of each article.
+👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features, such as a toggle toolbar, a system keyboard number toolbar, previews, etc. Information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro